 Ulcerative colitis affects the innermost lining of your large intestine (colon) and rectum.
 Symptoms usually develop gradually over time.

 If not treated on time, ulcerative colitis can sometimes lead to life-threatening complications.
 It sure has no cure but symptoms can be controlled and reduced.
 One can experience long term remission period.

 Before we move on to Indian Diet Plan for Ulcerative Colitis (UC), let us first understand more about ulcerative colitis.

 Symptoms of Ulcerative Colitis :

 Ulcerative colitis symptoms can vary.
-It depends on the severity of inflammation and area where it occurs.
+It depends on the severity of inflammation and the area where it occurs.
 Symptoms include:

-- Diarrhoea, often accompanied with blood or pus
+- Diarrhea often accompanied by blood or pus

 - Abdominal pain and cramping